Some tips for navigating an OSCE

 Do manage your time well.
 Because OSCE stations are usually only a part of what would be a typical physician-patient encounter, time management is crucial.

 While there is a warning signal before the end of each station, you should keep track of time.
-For example, in a station in which you are asked to do a focused history and a relevant physical exam, you must divide your time between the two tasks.
-In this example, it is permissible to continue to gather information as you do the physical examination, as you would in real life.
+For example, in a station in which you are asked to do a focused history and verbalize your physical examination maneuvers, you must divide your time between the two tasks.
+In this example, it is permissible to continue to gather information after you have received some physical examination findings, as you would in real life.

 Avoid these common mistakes made on OSCEs: